openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/openMINDS_instances.rst

 openMINDS instances
 ###################

-openMINDS instances should be provided as JSON-LD files and comply to the openMINDS schema type they reference.
+openMINDS instances should be provided as JSON-LD files (``*.jsonld``) and comply to the openMINDS schema type they reference.
 In the following we will demonstrate how to create openMINDS instances for simple examples.

 Creating a minimal instance
 ###########################